So your Query Activity failed. What next?

 If your query results in duplicate rows not allowed by the primary key, then you’ll need to change your primary key or de-duplicate the rows that result from your query.
 Here’s my go-to method for deduplication.
 The innermost query sorts by

-insertDate, groups by email address and assigns a
+insertDate, groups by subscriber key and assigns a

 ranking to each row.
-The outermost query selects only the top result per email address.
+The outermost query selects only the oldest result per subscriber key.

 Inserting a null value into a non-nullable field